 10:45 pm: I’m physically tired, but can’t sleep yet.
 Raja starts barking at some faceless intruder.
 My nose is cold under the spinning ceiling fan.
 I turn around on the hard mattress, the bedsprings creaking.
 Raja stops barking.
 The only sound now is the pump outside, flowing with water.
 I close my eyes.

 After five months in India, Jeannie is now traveling in Sri Lanka, Thailand and other parts of Southeast Asia.
-Read her gypsy wanderings at Nomadic Chick or follow her Twitter feed @nomadicchick.
+Read her gypsy wanderings at her website Nomadic Chick or follow her Twitter feed @nomadicchick.